 Special Benefit #1: Worldwide Airport Lounge Access

-On top of the 50,000 Membership Rewards points that come with your Amex Platinum Card, you also receive a Priority Pass Prestige membership, which holds a value of $429 USD per year.
+On top of the 50,000 Membership Rewards points that come with your Platinum Card (plus the 10,000 more you can receive after 6 months of Cardmembership), you also receive a Priority Pass Prestige membership, which holds a value of $429 USD per year.
 Your Priority Pass membership gets you into more than 1,200 airport lounges around the world without paying a dime.
 All of the lounges have free food (some offer full meals, while others have an array of snacks), drinks (many, though not all, offer alcoholic drinks as well), and many include additional amenities like nap rooms, showers, libraries, printing, and games rooms.

 My Priority Pass is definitely the American Express Platinum benefit that I use the most, and it’s completely changed the way that I travel.
 I seriously can’t imagine flying anywhere without stopping in the lounge first now.